REVIEW: ‘Fishbowl Wives’ Taps into the Sadder Notes of Love

 Content Warning: Fishbowl Wives and this Review Contain Discussion of Domestic Violence

-Living on the top floor of a high-rise condo building overlooking an urban area with a traditional atmosphere, Sakura Hiraga (Ryoko Shinohara) gives up on her dreams after an accident and marries a beauty salon owner.
-Now a housewife, she appears to have everything any woman could want.
-Her life, or at least its facade, has a beautiful sheen and one that she should be happy with.
-But instead of happiness, she finds herself trapped in a cycle of spite and abuse.
+Instead of happiness, she finds herself trapped in a cycle of spite and abuse.
 As Sakura’s sense of helplessness grows, she soon identifies with her “goldfish” in its bowl.
 Owned by someone and stuck looking out to a space she can never go.
 One day, the “goldfish” leads to an opportunity where she meets a man.
-When he accepts her for who she is, Sakura is unable to hold back the feelings she has kept buried inside and crosses a line that changes her life forever.
+When he accepts her for who she is, Sakura is unable to hold back.
+The feelings she has kept buried inside surface, and she crosses a line that changes her life forever.

 The metaphor of the sakura ryukin, the “sakura goldfish,” and our lead is a powerful one that maps out the story.
 The goldfish Sakura takes home is the one she falls in love with for its beautiful color, but as the shop attendant (her future lover) explains, the color is lost when the water becomes dirty.
 She asks him if the color can come back once it’s lost, to which he responds, yes, but with enough love and care.
 It’s a moment that builds a foundation for the story.
 While it is on the nose at first, how this concept evolves over time is what draws the audience in.

 As much as Fishbowl Wives is about a romance between an older woman’s affair with a younger man, it’s more about finding the courage to survive outside of marriage and ultimately leave a bad situation.
 Sakura has to find herself outside of the men around her and find meaning that brings her to life again.
 While this begins by crossing the line with a cute goldfish seller, it culminates with moments of introspection and resilience.
-Sakura embraces who she is, her wants as much as her needs, and that’s the real love story.
+Sakura embraces who she is, and her wants as much as her needs, and that’s the real love story.

 That said, Sakura’s relationship with Haruto is still an important one.
 His innocence and the way he encourages her to exhale everything she holds inside is important to Sakura’s growth.
 To see Sakura nurtured in a relationship balanced starkly against the abuse she endures from her husband is heartbreaking.
 Even more so when her tender moments with Haruto are spliced with scenes of her husband’s infidelity in which he belittles her to other women.
 At times, Fishbowl Wives is hard to watch.
 Not because it’s bad, but because the way Takuya treats Sakura is hard to witness, especially once she’s begun to pull away.